Linux Standard Deployment

-This article will walk you through the procedure to install and deploy Bitwarden to your own Linux Server.
+This article will walk you through the procedure to install and deploy Bitwarden to your own Linux server.
 Bitwarden can also be installed and deployed on Windows machines.
 Please review Bitwarden software release support documentation.

 Install Docker and Docker Compose on your machine.

 Create a Bitwarden user & directory from which to complete installation.

 Retrieve an installation id and key from https://bitwarden.com/host for use in installation.

 For more information, see What are my installation id and installation key used for?

 Install Bitwarden on your machine.

 globalSettings__mail__smtp...variables to setup an email server for inviting and verifying users.

 Test your installation by opening your configured domain in a web browser.